Conference theme and tracks

 10:30 - 11:00 |

-Global Trends in Intelligent Manufacturing: An Open Innovation Strategy towards Synergizing the Technologies of the Future This session explores the evolving landscape of intelligent manufacturing, extending insights from the World Manufacturing Report and Singapore's AI-First Nation development.
+Global Trends in Intelligent Manufacturing: An Open Innovation Strategy towards Synergising the Technologies of the Future This session explores the evolving landscape of intelligent manufacturing, extending insights from the World Manufacturing Report and Singapore's AI-First Nation development.
 It examines global trends shaping the industry, including technological advancements, sustainability, and green manufacturing, focusing on Malaysia's strategic positioning.
 Furthermore, the discussion highlights how regional countries leverage innovation, policies, and emerging technologies to enhance competitiveness in global value chains.
-The session emphasizes open innovation as a pathway to synergize future technologies and foster growth in intelligent manufacturing worldwide. |
+The session emphasises open innovation as a pathway to synergise future technologies and foster growth in intelligent manufacturing worldwide. |

 Dr Chua Wen-Shyan Head of Malaysian Smart Factory 4.0, Selangor Human Resource Development Centre (SHRDC) |